mohitpanchal09/totalitycorp-frontend-challenge/README.md

 - React
 - Redux for state management
+- MongoDb for database
 - Stripe for payment gateway integration
-- [Any 3rd party UI library used, e.g., MUI, ChakraUI, TailwindCSS]
-- [If used, mention TypeScript]

 ## State Management with Redux

 - **Redux**:
   - I have implemented state management using Redux to efficiently manage the application's global state.
-  - Redux helps in managing complex application states, such as user authentication, shopping cart data, and payment details.
+  - Redux helps in managing complex application states, such as user authentication, shopping cart data.

 ### User Authentication and JWT Token